kemsar/gitlab-ci-rancher-deploy/HELP.md

   --log-level [TRACE|DEBUG|INFO|WARN|ERROR|FATAL|SILENT]
                                   Determines how much information is written
-                                  to the console.
-RanchLab will first check to see if this argument is provided.
+                                  to the console. ranchertool will first check to see if this argument is provided.
 If not, it will check for a 'LOG_LEVEL' environment
                                   variable.
 If the 'LOG_LEVEL' environment